Chateau Beijing: Chinese buying up Bordeaux estates

 While this figure may still sound marginal, analysts in the sector say this trend will intensify, despite China being among the world's 10 largest domestic wine producers.

-"They come and supply themselves directly because their internal market is enormous," said Philippe Hermant, in charge of wine at Transcapital, a business which specializes in mergers and acquisitions in the food sector.
+"They come and supply themselves directly because their internal market is enormous," said Philippe Hermant, in charge of wine at Transcapital, a business which specialises in mergers and acquisitions in the food sector.

 Hermant said the trend mirrors Chinese interests in Africa, where they are massively investing in the commodity sector.